PCOS: From symptoms to self-advocacy. Get the handbook

 Some factors that could lead to anovulation include:

-While these conditions can cause ovulation troubles, anovulation can actually occur in healthy, regular cycles too, as long as it occurs only once or twice in a year.
+While these conditions can cause ovulation troubles, anovulation can also occur in healthy, regular cycles, provided it happens only once or twice a year.

 Not sure if you’re ovulating?
 Take our free quiz to find out!